bhumika2004-cloud/Bhumika-portfolio/README.md

 ## 🎨 Design Philosophy

 My portfolio follows a **soft pastel, minimalist aesthetic** — clean layouts, gentle colors, and simple navigation.
-I focus on clarity, accessibility, and a welcoming user experience.
+I focus on clarity, accessibility, and a user experience that is welcoming.

 ---